intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/tf/autograd/README.md

 # Transfer Learning with Orca TF Estimator

 This is an example to illustrate how to define a custom loss function and ```Lambda``` layer and set tensorboard in Analytics-Zoo's Orca TF Estimator API.
+See original example [here](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/autograd).

 ## Environment Preparation